-Butternut squash is a part of cucumber family with hard outer layer and smooth sweet pulp inside.
+Butternut squash is a part of the cucumber family with a hard outer layer and smooth sweet pulp inside.
 When it’s green and unripe, it does not taste delicious.
 This is why many people like it fully ripened.

 When To Harvest Butternut Squash?

 Butternut squash is a sweet and creamy vegetable that is perfect for various recipes.
 Once you have planted and grown butternut squash, it’s time to reap the reward of your hard labor.

 But how do you know when to pick butternut squash?

 First, check the time when you planted the butternut squash.
 Usually, it’s ready to harvest in September or early October.
 Keep a close eye during these times as you should be prepared to start picking it up anytime.

 Here is how to find out which butternut squash is ready to harvest.